AdobeDocs/commerce-testing/src/pages/functional-testing-framework/update.md

 ---
-title: Update the functional test framework | Commerce Testing
+title: Update the framework | Commerce Testing
-description:
+description: Learn how to upddate the Functional Testing Framework for Adobe Commerce and Magento Open Source.
 ---

 # Update the Magento Functional Testing Framework